Gbuomprisco/gtkNotifications/README.md

 	<div id='notification' class='notify'>This is my first notification!</div>

-#####Notice the class of the div element: it is notify, and it should be for every notification you'll create
+#####Notice the class of the div element: it is "notify", and it should be for every notification you'll create

 You want to display a notification if you click it: